SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 - **checkpoint_interval** (integer, Default=0)[Trial]
    | Available for ``theory='xxx'``.
-   Frequency of backup during the time-propagation.
+   Interval of time step (or iteration step) of writing down check-point data during the time-propagation.
-   If ``0`` is set, the backup is not performed.
+   These are not written down If ``0`` is set.

 - **time_shutdown** (real(8), Default=-1d0)[Trial]
    | Available for ``theory='xxx'``.
    Timer for automatic shutdown.
-The unit is always second.
+The unit is second.
    If negative time is chosen, the automatic shutdown is not performed.

 &units